TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 The specifications of this project, which were primarily determined by the Tennessee Technological University campus police, are as follows:

 1. The system shall detect and track remote ID emitting drones flown over the contiguous TTU campus.
-2. The system shall record and store critical data recovered from the Remote ID signal, until uploaded to the website.
+2. The system shall display the data in a concise manner to a secure website accessible to campus police dispatchers.
-3. The system shall notify campus police in real-time upon detection of a drone in flight.
+3. The system shall record and store critical data recovered from the Remote ID signal, until uploaded to the website.
-4. The data shall be displayed in a concise manner to a secure website accessible to campus police dispatchers.
+4. The system shall notify campus police in real-time upon detection of a drone in flight.
 5. The system shall allow campus police to authorize drones for permitted flights.
 6. The system shall be designed to minimize further maintenance.